 atp cycle

 ATP cycle: ATP-ADP Cycle

-The ATP cycle, also called the adenosine triphosphate (ATP) cycle or the phosphagen system, is how cells make ATP, which is the main source of energy for most of the things that cells do.
-ATP is a high-energy molecule that stores energy in the form of chemical bonds, which can be broken down and used to fuel various cellular activities.
+The ATP cycle is also called the adenosine triphosphate (ATP) cycle or the phosphagen system.
+It is how cells make ATP.
+ATP is the main source of energy for most cellular activities.
+ATP is a high-energy molecule.
+It stores energy in the form of chemical bonds.
+These bonds can be broken down and used to fuel various cellular activities.

 The ATP cycle begins when ATP is broken down into adenosine diphosphate (ADP) and an inorganic phosphate molecule (Pi).
-This process gives off energy that cells can use to do different things, like contracting muscles, making proteins and lipids, and moving molecules across cell membranes.
+This process gives off energy.
+Cells can use this energy to do different things.
+These include contracting muscles, making proteins and lipids, and moving molecules across cell membranes.

+atp cycle